The Orthopedic Fracture Reduction Course

 Furthermore we recommend that you briefly review the previous day’s work before continuing each day.
 This will also consolidate the knowledge in your mind.

 — Register with Future Doctors Academy

 — Simulation Kit (optional but recommended to complete the practical projects and practice the techniques you learn)

 Click here to order your Apprentice Doctor® Fracture Reduction Kit

-Equivalent to thirty shadowing hours
+Equivalent to sixty shadowing hours

 — IMPORTANT: If you are NOT a part of the Envision Experience and you wish to receive formal certification there is a $29 accreditation fee payable.
 This certification is valid for two years but the certificate will remain a valuable addition to any job or academic application long after.